By EPR Editorial Team

-2018 produced two crisis-communications case studies that practitioners still teach in 2026 — the Roseanne Barr Twitter firing and the Southwest Airlines Flight 1380 engine explosion.
+2018 produced two crisis-communications case studies that practitioners still teach — the Roseanne Barr Twitter firing and the Southwest Airlines Flight 1380 engine explosion.
 The two events sit at opposite ends of the crisis-communications spectrum — one self-inflicted, one structural — but both produced multi-year reputational consequences that shaped how the brands operated for the rest of the decade.

 On May 29, 2018, Roseanne Barr posted a tweet about former Obama administration official Valerie Jarrett that was widely characterized as racist.
 Within hours, ABC canceled the rebooted Roseanne sitcom — one of the network's highest-rated shows.
 ABC Entertainment president Channing Dungey said the tweet was "abhorrent, repugnant and inconsistent with our values."
 The cancellation cost an estimated 200 production jobs and ended a major broadcast asset at the peak of its commercial run.